tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-If you don't like the first random necromancer affinity you select for the day, you can determine another random necromancer affinity.
+If you don't like the first random necromancer affinity you select for the full recovery, you can determine another random necromancer affinity.
 You're stuck with the second one.

 ---

 ### Touch of Wizardry

 You gain 1 affinity of Wizard.
 Whenever you take a full heal-up, randomly choose a wizard spell of the highest level you can cast.
-For the rest of the day, you know this wizard affinity and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or full recovery—when that option is rolled during your turn.
+For the rest of the full recovery, you know this wizard affinity and can cast it according to its normal usage pattern—at-will, cyclic, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the wizard affinity refers to Intelligence, you can replace that ability score with references to Charisma.

 #### Adventurer Feat

-You gain a random wizard talent at the start of each day.
+You gain a random wizard talent at the start of each full recovery.
 Roll a d3.
 1: Abjuration; 2: Evocation; 3: High Arcana (_counter magic_).
 Replace references to "wizard" in these talents with "psion" and Intelligence with Charisma.

 #### Champion Feat